RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

 | XGBoost                  | 0.96          | Excellent         | High accuracy, feature importance |

+## 🛠️ Production/Batch Inference & AWS Integration

+## Cloud Deployment

+**Note:** The cloud deployment for this project is set up in advance for Amazon SageMaker.
+All deployment scripts, configurations, and model export formats are designed to be compatible with SageMaker's managed machine learning environment.
+If you wish to deploy to a different cloud provider, additional modifications may be required.

+---

 ## � How to Run the Project

 This section provides a clear, step-by-step guide for running the project both locally and on AWS SageMaker.